-On June 8, 2018, WLF—acting for 10 Members of Congress—filed a brief in the U.S. Supreme Court, urging it to enforce a 1996 federal statute that requires the detention of aliens convicted of serious crimes while they contest the government’s efforts to deport them.
-WLF argued that the mandatory-detention statute, 8 U.S.C. § 1226(c), applies even if immigration officials do not take custody of an alien immediately following his release from criminal incarceration.
-WLF’s clients are U.S. Reps.
-Andy Biggs.
-Dave Brat, Scott DesJarlais, Paul Gosar, Andy Harris, Jody Hice, Walter Jones, Steve King, Doug LaMalfa, and Ted Yoho.
-The Members’ brief argued that Congress reasonably concluded that unless criminal aliens are detained while they await removal, there exists too great a danger that they will abscond and/or commit new felonies.
-The brief noted that one of the six criminal aliens released by order of the lower courts was later convicted of first-degree murder.
+On March 19, 2019, the U.S. Supreme Court overturned an appeals court decision that eviscerated enforcement of a 1996 federal statute that requires the detention of aliens convicted of serious crimes while they contest the government’s efforts to deport them.
+The decision was a victory for WLF, which (on behalf of a group of 10 Members of Congress) filed a brief urging reversal.
+The Court agreed with WLF that the mandatory-detention statute, 8 U.S.C. § 1226(c), applies even if immigration officials do not manage to take custody immediately following the alien’s release from criminal incarceration.
+The Court held that Congress reasonably concluded that unless criminal aliens are detained while they await removal, there exists too great a danger that they will abscond and/or commit new felonies.
+To emphasize the danger of recidivism, WLF’s brief noted that one of the six criminal aliens released by order of the lower courts was later convicted of first-degree murder.